 Local media are in a dire situation.
 The sector seems to be diverse and competitive: hundreds of media outlets cover the country’s 41 counties.
 Many of them earn profits, but the reality behind these figures is much grimmer.
 Most of the local media outlets in Romania survive solely thanks to local municipalities or strongmen.
 The sharp decline experienced by local media, most notably print and radio, is of particular concern in a country where the citizens are still reluctant to pay for news and journalism.

-For more information on key data about Slovakia, take a look at the country factsheet.
+For more information on key data about Romania, take a look at the country factsheet.
 The executive summary is available here, and there are more detailed sections on Government, Politics and Regulation; Funding Journalism and Technology, Public Sphere and Journalism.
 The methodology of the report can be read here.

 The Creative Commons license for the report is: Attribution 3.0 Unported (CC BY 3.0)